chintu-stacks/Static-model-/README.md

 # Static-model-
-Static model and object in decentraland  using node and ts full of code
+Static model and object in decentraland  using node and ts full of code  (*ecs libarary is not uploaded)